nipunaupeksha/developeriq-cc/README.md

 - Kubernetes

 ## DevOps Flow with Instructions
-The steps to configure this CICD pipeline are given below.
+The steps to configure this CI/CD pipeline are given below.

 ### Create EKSCTL_ROLE with following permissions.
 - IAMFullAccess